ADA-GWU/a3-digital-image-processing-aliasgerovs/README.md

 For images in the noisy/speckle folder:

-- Selecting techniques to clean speckle noise from the images.
+- Technique to clean speckle noise from the images.

 Example command: